Sam Milgrom: 1991–1996: Magic Bag Theatre Cafe

 With years of concert promotion under his belt, in 1991 he founded the 300-seat Magic Bag Theatre Cafe (today known as the Magic Bag), raising the funds partly from selling his house and putting up his two Sam's Jams record stores as collateral.
 Frank Morgan and Cedar Walton were the featured performers on the opening weekend in May 1991.
 The venue was known especially for presenting jazz; it also hosted other music genres as well as a "Brew & View" film series.
 The venue booked national touring acts including El DeBarge, Sheila E., Lee Rocker, Meshell Ndegeocello, Leo Kottke, Patti Smith, Joey DeFrancesco, Junior Wells, The Blasters, Jeff Buckley, and (before they were big) Kid Rock and Jack White.

 Meanwhile, Sam's Jams remained in business until the mid-1990s.

 1998–present: Musichead Art Gallery

 In 1998 Milgrom opened the Mr Musichead gallery, on Melrose Avenue, the first and only Los Angeles gallery devoted solely to musical subjects.

 In 2004 he moved the gallery to a larger space on Sunset Boulevard, and the following year to a still larger space on a revitalizing stretch of West Sunset Boulevard, on a block he dubbed "Rockin' Row."
 In 2015 the gallery moved again, to a new space across the street.
-In 2018 it began hosting a "Just Jazz" live music series, run by LeRoy Downs and Frederick Smith Jr..
-In 2022 Milgrom shortened the gallery's name to Musichead.
+In 2018 it began hosting a "Just Jazz" live music series, run by LeRoy Downs and Frederick Smith Jr. In 2022 Milgrom shortened the gallery's name to Musichead.

 As of 2016 the gallery represented more than 60 photographers and artists and by 2022 the roster had increased to over 80.

 Milgrom also owns Creative Framing Studio, next door to Musichead.

-Sam Milgrom and the Musichead gallery have exhibited the work of artists including: